twineworks/tweakflow/site/content/embedding.md

 ```
 To create a function, first create a [UserFunctionValue](https://github.com/twineworks/tweakflow/blob/{{< gitRef >}}/src/main/java/com/twineworks/tweakflow/lang/values/UserFunctionValue.java) which in turn consists of a [FunctionSignature](https://github.com/twineworks/tweakflow/blob/{{< gitRef >}}/src/main/java/com/twineworks/tweakflow/lang/values/FunctionSignature.java) and an implementation object implementing the  [UserFunction](https://github.com/twineworks/tweakflow/blob/{{< gitRef >}}/src/main/java/com/twineworks/tweakflow/lang/values/UserFunction.java) tag interface as well as the arity interface matching the function's parameter count.
 See [Functions in Java](/reference.html#functions-in-java) for details, and the implementation of the standard library function [regex.matching](/modules/std.html#matching) for an [example](https://github.com/twineworks/tweakflow/blob/{{< gitRef >}}/src/main/java/com/twineworks/tweakflow/std/Regex.java#L62), which returns a function to the caller.

-The following snipped creates a function that takes one string parameter named `x` with default value `"hello"`, and returns a boolean.
+The following snippet creates a function that takes one string parameter named `x` with default value `"hello"`, and returns a boolean.
 ```java
 Values.make(
     new UserFunctionValue(